Shapphiraa/funko-app/staff/aida-martin/fullstack/project/doc/README.md

 - Manage your whislist
 - View sales posts in 'trade' section (search, filter, order)
 - Contact the seller through the chat if you wish
-- Public your sales posts for sell your pops
 - Manage your sales posts (CRUD)

 ### UI design